Intergovernmental Conference on the Common Market and Euratom: Common market

 The basic principle of the common market was agreed upon by the six ECSC members, but there was wide disagreement about the procedures for its implementation.
 Both Germany and the three Benelux countries, with their export-oriented economies, favoured economic liberalism and wanted to reduce custom duties in order to lower the barriers for trade between the participating countries.
-On the other side stood France and Italy, with their less competitive economies, which were primarily in favour of a mechanism for market regulation and a certain amount of protection for external competition.
+On the other side stood France and Italy, with their less internationally competitive economies, which were primarily in favour of a mechanism for market regulation and a certain amount of protection from external competition.
 France wanted some way to include its African colonial in the forthcoming European common market.
 The participants of the conference could not reach a satisfactory agreement on a common agricultural policy, but the outcome of the conference provided for improvement in productivity, self-sufficiency in food for the community and the establishment of an adequate income for farmers.